This post may contain affiliate links. See our Privacy Policy.

 How To Make the Dough With a Food Processor

-- Put the flour, salt, and chilled shortening in the bowl of the food processor fitted with the chopping blade.
-Pulse for 4 seconds.
+- Put the flour and salt in the bowl of a food processor fitted with the chopping blade.
+Pulse briefly to combine.

-- Add the chilled shortening and butter; pulse for 2 seconds.
-Repeat 2 to 3 more times.
-You should see visible pea-size pieces of fat.
+- Add the chilled shortening and butter and pulse several times, just until you see visible pea-size pieces of fat.

-- Sprinkle 4 tablespoons of water over the flour mixture and pulse for 1 to 2 seconds to make a crumbly mixture.
+- Sprinkle 4 tablespoons of ice water over the flour mixture and pulse briefly to make a crumbly mixture.

-- Turn the dough out onto a floured surface.
-Gently work in more ice water, 1 teaspoon at a time, as needed for a smooth dough.
+- Turn the dough out onto a lightly floured surface.
+Gently work in more ice water, 1 teaspoon at a time, just until the dough holds together.
 Avoid overworking the dough.

 - Divide the dough into 2 portions.
 Flatten each portion into a disk.
-Wrap them in plastic wrap and refrigerate for at least 20 minutes.
-You can prepare the dough a day in advance.
+Wrap and refrigerate for at least 20 minutes, or up to 1 day.

 - Roll the dough, fill, and bake as directed.